 Nut butter is one of the best non-perishable foods you can have in your pantry.
 These nutrient-dense spreads can be slathered onto toast or fruit, stirred into yogurt, mixed into baked goods, or eaten straight off the spoon.
 In addition to classic peanut butter, there are a number of peanut-free foods on the market, including almond butter, sunflower spread, walnut butter, and cashew butter.

 Choosing the right and healthy nut butter can be frustrating with so many brands and options.
 The best method to determine if the nut butter is healthy or not is to read the ingredient list.
-A healthy nut butter should only contain one ingredient, and that is the nut of your choice.
+A healthy nut butter should only contain one ingredient: the nut of your choice.
 Skip the ones with added salt, sugar, and oils that aren't good for you.

 Whole Grains